Hotch potch stew, also known as Hairst Bree, is a traditional Scottish recipe made with lamb or mutton and spring vegetables.

 - 5 cups meat stock or water

-- 3 cups mixed legumes such as peas, green chickpeas and fava beans
+- 3 cups peas or mixed peas and fava beans

 - 8-10 small spring onions or scallions

-- 3 cups of loosely packed nettle tops spinach can be substituted
+- 3 cups of loosely packed nettle tops or spinach

 - Fresh mint about 10 leaves